Motivic Vitushkin invariants: Motivic Cauchy-Crofton formula

 \section{Motivic Cauchy-Crofton formula}

-We now show that in case $i=\dim(X)$, $V_i(X)$ is nothing else than the motivic measure of $X$; this is the motivic version of the classical Cauchy-Crofton formula, (a local version of the Cauchy-Crofton formula involving the local density has been proved in the real case in \cite{Co1}, in the $p$-adic case in \cite{CCL.cones}, and in \cite{For.LocalCauchy} in the general nonarchimedean setting).
+We now show that in case $d=\dim(X)$, $V_d(X)$ is nothing else than the motivic measure of $X$ (up to multiplication by some universal constant); this is the motivic version of the classical Cauchy-Crofton formula, (a local version of the Cauchy-Crofton formula involving the local density has been proved in the real case in \cite{Co1}, in the $p$-adic case in \cite{CCL.cones}, and in \cite{For.LocalCauchy} in the general nonarchimedean setting).
 This may be an indication of the relevance of our nonarchimedean definition of $V_0$ in terms of riso-triviality as a substitute of the real counting points measure involved in the real Cauchy-Crofton formula.